gcallah/Rationalism/scapegoat/trumpscapegoat.md

 A typical feature of dictarial or despotic regimes is that they do not allow free elections, or protests against their rule.
-But the very people who choprtled, after the 2020 presidential election, that "we have toppled a dictator," simply ignored the facts that they had done so in an *election* that the "dictator" had allowed to occur, and that he had allowed protests against his "despotism" and very public denunciations of him as an illegitimate office-holder to proceed throughout his "despotic" reign.and that he had allowed protests against his "despotism" and very public denunciations of him as an illegitimate office-holder to proceed throughout his "despotic" reign.
+But the very people who chortled, after the 2020 presidential election, that "we have toppled a dictator," simply ignored the facts that they had done so in an *election* that the "dictator" had allowed to occur, and that he had allowed protests against his "despotism" and very public denunciations of him as an illegitimate office-holder to proceed throughout his "despotic" reign.

-I myself have numerous complaints about Trump's performance in office, such as his awful support for the Saudi's war in Yemen, his *scapegoating* of Iran as a particularly awful international actor, his failure to really do anything to "drain the swamp," and more.
+I myself have numerous complaints about Trump's performance in office, such as his awful support for the Saudi war in Yemen, his *scapegoating* of Iran as a particularly awful international actor, his failure to really do anything to "drain the swamp," and more.
 But I found myself perfectly free, all through his administration, to voice such criticisms, something I would not have been able